 • Countable net worth will now include all countable assets plus annual gross revenue.
 This will impact veterans and spouses whose income exceeds their Unreimbursed Medical Expenses (UME).

 • The maximum asset allowance has been increased to $127,061, which will be adjusted each year.

-• The primary residence remains exempt, but if the lot exceeds two acres, anything over two acres will be countable (but only if the land is marketable, as opposed to land that is inaccessible or restrictively zoned)
+• Primary residence remains exempt, but if the lot exceeds two acres, anything over two acres will be countable (but only if the land is marketable, as opposed to land that is inaccessible or restrictively zoned)

-• The list of what is considered an Activity of Daily Living (ADL) will now include cognitive care.
+• List of what is considered an Activity of Daily Living (ADL) will now include cognitive care.